Chris83848/MLB-Data-Mining/README.md

 K-Means clustering was selected due to the approximately normal structure of the dataset and the assumptions of spherical clusters.
 Three clusters were determined using the elbow method and silhouette scores.

+Anomaly detection located players who deviated from their respective clusters, both structurally through plate approaches and performance-wise through departures from expected performance results.
+Euclidean cluster centroid distances were calculated for these identifications, followed by flagging anomalies within the upper 5% of each respective calculation, ensuring appropriate anomalies without being overly strict or permitting.

 \## Identified Plate Approach Clusters